Sufokaio/ENSEMBLES_PERF_PRED_CONF/README.md

 predicted.

 ### /results_paper

-This folder contains all raw results.
+Due to the large size of the datasets and raw results, separate download links are provided for each dataset in `results_paper/results_paper.txt`.
+The structure of the folders is explained below.
 Later executions will save results in a separate `/results` folder.

 The format of the results is as follows: